 Un week-end autour de Paris : le château de Chantilly

-Of course, the main thing of interest to most visitors is the château itself, which includes not only one of the biggest collections of paintings in France (it has the second largest collection of antique paintings after the Louvre museum), but also the great and grand library.
+Of course, the main thing of interest to most visitors is the château itself, which includes not only one of the biggest collections of paintings in France (it has the second largest collection of antique paintings after the Louvre museum), but also a great and grand library.